raviqqe/blog/pen_and_go_2.md

 Another notable point to consider for building a programming language is developers' intelligence.

+In "Hackers and Painters", Paul Graham states that Lisp is.

+> WIP

 ## Conclusion

 Pen took a path of evolution different from other languagges including Go 2 for the following reasons:

 - It's focused on software engineering rather than programming.
 The longer time passes, the more important simplicity is.
 - Generics has a tradeoff between developer experience and language complexity.
 Since Go 1 has been successfully used in a lot of applications without it, I would like to continue experimenting the path.
-- My brain is not comparable with other developers, at least, like the ones described in "Hackers and Painters" by Paul Graham.
+- My brain is not comparable with other developers.